No Man's Land Premiere, Wellington, New Zealand. Photo by Gate Photography.

 2016

-'The No Man’s Land Project is an 80-minute live cinematic concert, a deeply moving multi-media work that spans generations, continents, cultures and beliefs, and reflects on the devastating impact and futility of war.
+'The No Man’s Land Project is an 80-minute live cinematic concert and a future-length film.
+It’s a deeply moving multi-media work that spans generations, continents, cultures and beliefs, and reflects on the devastating impact and futility of war.
 Commissioned from acclaimed New Zealand composer John Psathas, The No Man’s Land Project was premiered as a centrepiece of New Zealand’s First World War commemorations in 2016.

-Jack was heavily involved in the production and tour of No Man's Land between 2014-2016, receiving a full scholarship from Victoria University of Wellington to complete a Masters Degree in Composition while working on the project.
-He travelled with the production throughout Poland, Belgium, France, India and New Zealand, primarily working as a production assistant and recording engineer with acclaimed Greek audio engineer George Kariotis.
+Jack was heavily involved with John Psathas' No Man’s Land project between 2014 and 2016, receiving a full scholarship from The New Zealand School of Music—Te Kōkī to complete a Master’s Degree in Composition while working on the project.
+He traveled with the three-month international production across Poland, Belgium, France, India, and New Zealand, primarily serving as assistant recording engineer with legendary Greek audio engineer George Kariotis.
+He also participated in the national New Zealand tour, which included performances at the Wellington and Auckland International Arts Festivals, WOMAD, and several regional cities.

-Jack also features in the film performing guitar in an abandoned military bunker on the Polish Ukrainian border, and contributed synth textures in the section Shellshock.
-In 2020 he was due to perform in the live band for a one-off performance in Athens, before it was cancelled due to the COVID-19 pandemic.
+Jack contributed creatively to the project as well, appearing in the film performing guitar inside an abandoned military bunker on the Polish–Ukrainian border, and adding synth textures to the section Shellshock.
+In 2020, he was scheduled to perform as guitarist in the live band for a one-off show at the Megaron Athens Concert Hall in Greece, which was unfortunately cancelled due to the COVID-19 pandemic.